 The concept of a PCM such as ice is that as any substance melts (or solidifies), it absorbs (or releases) heat without a change in temperature.
 PCMs for use in building elements such as walls or ceilings are usually either salts or waxes that change phase at the building’s internal set-point temperature.
 The argument goes that when daily outside-air temperatures swing above and below the internal set-point, heat stored during the hot part of the day is released during the cold part, avoiding the need for artificial cooling or heating.
 However, such circumstances are rare.
 What would happen in a more realistic scenario where, say, the weather is cold and the space needs heating?
 Firstly, if the space needs heating continuously, the PCM will never change phase and will thus be redundant.
 It will either be permanently solid or permanently liquid, depending on which side of its melting point the space is being held.

 Now suppose the space is heated intermittently.
 If the internal set-point were below the PCM’s melting point, it would never melt, so it would have no effect.
 But if the heating set-point were above the PCM’s melting point then it would absorb heat during the warm-up part of the heating cycle.
 The problem with this is that it would retard the rise in space temperature and delay the achievement of set-point.
 This would call for a longer pre-heat period — which incurs an energy penalty.
-At the end of occupation the heating would go off and any heat stored in the PCM would dissipate to no effect, first to the outside and then — once the internal temperature was sufficiently low — back into the unoccupied space.
+At the end of occupation the heating would go off and any heat stored in the PCM would dissipate to no effect back into the unoccupied space, keeping it at an artifically elevated temperature and losing heat to outside at an unnecessarily-high rate until the PCM had resolidified.

 Similar considerations apply to cooling.
 If the PCM is effective it will retard the effect of the room air-conditioning system.
 This could result in complaints, for example in settings such as hotels where this technology is being actively promoted.